 Through the contributions of many volunteers, the programs TLC is able to offer and the impact it has had on the landscape has grown dramatically.
 Volunteers certainly make a difference!

 If you enjoy working on the land, the fresh air, pitching in, and meeting other people with an interest in conservation, then check out one of these workdays!
 Just one work day makes a dramatic and visible difference on one of our sites; imagine the impact volunteers have over the years.

 Visit our calendar of events to see upcoming workdays, or click on the Bold Headers below for more information as well as descriptions and pictures of previous projects.

 Click here to complete a brief Volunteer Profile to help us get to know you better!

-Habitat Restoration Workdays take place most Saturdays, Sundays, and Wednesdays.
+Volunteer Workdays take place most Saturdays, Sundays, and Wednesdays.
 No experience is necessary, and tools and refreshments are provided.
 Volunteers should dress in long pants and sturdy shoes.
 Activities will focus on eradicating invasive species from natural areas.
 All year long we cut brush such as buckthorn, honeysuckle, and small willows with both chainsaws and hand loppers.
-Volunteers can either cut or help build brush piles.
+Volunteers can either cut or help build and burn brush piles.
 In spring we pull garlic mustard by hand.
-In summer we will be cutting cattails 3 inches below the water surface by hand.
+In the fall, we hold events to gather seed and acorns.